 Open reduction nasal fracture surgery

-Open reduction nasal fracture surgery, which is essentially a type of rhinoplasty, is an option for people seeking care after the 10-day period following the injury that caused a nasal bone fracture.
+Open reduction nasal fracture surgery, which is essentially a type of nose job surgery, is an option for people seeking care after the 10-day period following the injury that caused a nasal bone fracture.
 For various reasons, some people cannot or do not want to undergo closed reduction nasal fracture surgery right away.

 Other people do not seek medical care after the initial facial trauma and are unaware that they even had a nasal bone fracture until months later.
 The open reduction, during which the nasal bones are rebroken, is typically delayed at least 6 months after the initial injury.